H.R. 1167: Keep China Out of Solar Energy Act of 2025

 4

-The head of an executive agency may seek a waiver only by certifying to the Secretary of State and the Secretary of Homeland Security that a covered entity is the "only viable source" for the solar panels, and the waiver must be jointly approved by both secretaries.
+An agency head can get a waiver only by certifying that a covered entity is the "only viable source" for the panels, and both the Secretary of State and the Secretary of Homeland Security must jointly approve the request.

 5

-Agency heads must notify the Director of OMB of waiver requests, and OMB must submit a quarterly report to five congressional committees: in the Senate, Foreign Relations and Homeland Security and Governmental Affairs; in the House, Foreign Affairs, Homeland Security, and Oversight and Government Reform.
+Agencies must notify OMB of every waiver request, and OMB must send a quarterly report to five committees: Senate Foreign Relations and Homeland Security and Governmental Affairs, and House Foreign Affairs, Homeland Security, and Oversight and Government Reform.

 6

-Not later than 275 days after enactment, the Comptroller General must report to Congress on the amount of solar panels federal departments and agencies procured from covered entities.
-Separately, not later than one year after enactment, OMB must seek a contract with a federally funded research and development center to study domestic solar panel production, technology progress, and the global supply chain and workforce, then submit the study to Congress within 30 days of receiving it.
+Within 275 days, the Comptroller General must report to Congress on how many solar panels agencies bought from covered entities.
+Within one year, OMB must seek a contract with a federally funded research and development center to study domestic solar production, technology progress, and the global supply chain and workforce, then send that study to Congress within 30 days of receiving it.

 Who benefits from H.R.
 1167?